A winter break is nice but every gardener longs for warmer weather in the wintertime. Here’s what gardeners can do in the wintertime.

 Clean and disinfect your seedlings pots

 Again a 10% bleach solution will kill most of the disease problems that might be lurking in your plastic containers.
 Rinse all your containers first and then let them soak for 30 minutes in the bleach solution.
-Once they have be disinfected be sure to rinse them really well so that there isn’t any bleach remaining on your containers.
+Once they have been disinfected be sure to rinse them really well so that there isn’t any bleach remaining on your containers.

 Plan Next Years Garden

-December is the perfect time to get next years garden planned.
-Most of us have some extra down times during the December holidays.
-Be sure to spend some of that time mapping out next years garden.
+December is the perfect time to get next year’s garden planned.
+Most of us have some extra downtimes during the December holidays.
+Be sure to spend some of that time mapping out next year’s garden.
 Remember to plan for crop rotation to help prevent disease and pest problems.

 December is also a great time to put the finishing touches on your Garden Journal.
 Go through your journal and make any last notes on how your garden did for the year.
 What plants grew best?
 When were your first and last frosts for the year?
-What were the general weather conditions for the year and how did they effect your garden?
+What were the general weather conditions for the year and how did they affect your garden?
 Get all of these types of notes down in your Garden Journal now while they are still fresh in your memory.

 Take Advantage of Holiday Sales

 Many people don’t think about it, but most companies are still selling gardening supplies online this time of year.
-Look for holiday discounts and end of season specials to stock up on gardening supplies for next year.
-Seed companies, tool companies and many other gardening related companies are all still in business this time of year.
+Look for holiday discounts and end-of-season specials to stock up on gardening supplies for next year.
+Seed companies, tool companies, and many other gardening-related companies are all still in business this time of year.
 And they want to sell to you!
 You will see lots of great deals out there for the gardeners on your list (even if that gardener is you!)

-And when thinking about what gardeners can do in the winter time don’t forget about your local brick and mortar stores.
-Take some time to wander through the garden sections of your local big box stores, farm supply stores and even home improvement stores.
-Often they will have items left over from last season that they would rather just get rid of and not store for the next few months.
-I have often found GREAT deals on tools, compost and other supplies in the mostly abandoned garden sections of many stores this time of year.
+And when thinking about what gardeners can do in the wintertime don’t forget about your local brick and mortar stores.
+Take some time to wander through the garden sections of your local big box stores, farm supply stores, and even home improvement stores.
+Often they will have items leftover from last season that they would rather just get rid of and not store for the next few months.
+I have often found GREAT deals on tools, compost, and other supplies in the mostly abandoned garden sections of many stores this time of year.

 December is the time to get a library card (if you don’t already have one).
 Hit the garden section of your local library and grab as many books as you can get.
 Cold December evenings are a perfect time to add to your garden knowledge I never seem to have time to read during the gardening season, so December is a great time to learn a little more about gardening.